Location and Population of Florence:

 - Baptistry of John the Baptist - dates from the 11th century, with three sets of amazing bronze doors.

 - Il Duomo (Cattedrale de Santa Maria del Fiore) - The Florentine Gothic duomo was begun in 1296 and consecrated in 1436.
-Brunelleschi's Dome is a masterpiece of construction.
+Brunelleschi's Dome is a masterpiece of construction and you can climb the 463 stairs for great views of Florence.
+Here's how to go about it.
 Piazza del Duomo.
 Entrance is free, but in summer you may have to wait in line to get in.
 Fees to see the excavations or go up into the cupola.

 - Uffizi Gallery - housed in a 1560 Medici palazzo, the recent renovations have meant that visitors don't have to wait outside and the galleries have expanded.
 There's a good view of Florence from the upper floors.
 Piazzale degli Uffizi 6, 8 Euros to enter.
 [Special note: If you're planning a trip to Florence between May and October, the Uffizi is the one attraction you should buy a ticket in advance for.
 Select Italy offers: Skip the Line: Uffizi Gallery Tickets (book direct).]